How ‘worst-case scenario’ at Canadian nuclear plant could affect Maine

 “What do you do with apples?
 What do you do with fish?
 What do you do with clams?” says Robert Gardiner, MEMA’s technological hazards manager.

-Gardiner and his colleagues at MEMA have created a special survival guide for farmers and food processors, should anything happen at Lepreau.
+Gardiner and his colleagues at MEMA have created a special survival guide for farmers and food processors, should anything happen at Point Lepreau.

 “Obviously for Washington County, that’s a very big concern,” he says.

-Gardiner says a major Lepreau event would devastate the county’s economy, affecting everything from shipping at Eastport to aquaculture, forest products, fishing, tipping, hunting and tourism, and of course the region’s wild blueberries.
-But that’s a worst-case scenario, something Lepreau plant executives say is unlikely and which they work hard every day to avoid.
+Gardiner says a major Point Lepreau event would devastate the county’s economy, affecting everything from shipping at Eastport to aquaculture, forest products, fishing, fir tipping, hunting and tourism, and, of course, the region’s wild blueberries.
+But that’s a worst-case scenario, something Point Lepreau plant executives say is unlikely and which they work hard every day to avoid.

-Lepreau Vice President Brett Plummer says he thinks every major nuclear accident could have been avoided with a better safety culture in place.
+Point Lepreau Vice President Brett Plummer says he thinks every major nuclear accident could have been avoided with a better safety culture in place.
 And to ignore other benefits of nuclear power, he says, is shortsighted.

 “Our license should be renewed because this is a very important facility for New Brunswick.
 We are nonemitting from a greenhouse gas perspective,” he says.

-As more nuclear plants like Vermont Yankee and Pilgrim cease operations, Plummer says wind and solar will try to get a piece of the action, but not enough to keep a lid on carbon emissions.
-He’d like to see another nuclear plant come to Maine to fill the hole left by the former Maine Yankee, but he doubts it will happen.
+As more nuclear plants such as Vermont Yankee and Pilgrim cease operations, Plummer says, wind and solar will try to get a piece of the action, but not enough to keep a lid on carbon emissions.
+He’d like to see another nuclear plant come to Maine to fill the hole left by the former Maine Yankee in Wiscasset, but he doubts it will happen.

 “Because I don’t think the political fortitude is there in the U.S. At some point they’re going to be looking to Canada to supply the extra power, because we were somewhat shortsighted in the U.S. in shutting down those nuclear power plants, and I think they’ll have to feel some pain before they actually make any kind of commitment like that,” he says.

-Plummer is actually a Maine native who worked at Maine Yankee before it was decommissioned in 1997.
-He says Canada would be positioning itself for a clean energy future by relicensing Lepreau.
+Plummer is a Maine native who worked at Maine Yankee before it was decommissioned in 1997.
+He says Canada would be positioning itself for a clean-energy future by relicensing Point Lepreau.

 While critics insist that the disaster risk doesn’t justify those benefits, it’s the Canadian Nuclear Safety Commission that will have the final decision.